rerun-io/rerun/docs/content/howto/configure-the-viewer/interactively.md

 The left panel of the viewer is the "Blueprint Panel" this shows a visual tree view representing the contents of the current blueprint.

-The right panel of the viewer is the "Selection Panel" this panels allows you to configure specific blueprint properties of the currently selected element.
+The right panel of the viewer is the "Selection Panel" this panel allows you to configure specific blueprint properties of the currently selected element.

 After editing the viewer you may want to [save or share the blueprint](./rbl-files.md).